 “But, uh, to answer your question, I don’t know, I guess I just try and deal with it.”

-Allen poured the steamy water into his mug which flooded into the little teabag.
+Allen poured the steamy water into his mug which flooded into the little ginger teabag.
 “I hope so too.
 I guess I’ll see you tomorrow.”

 ~ ~ ~